 Overview

 Uganda, Rwanda, and the Democratic Republic of Congo are renowned for their gorilla trekking experiences.
 They provide visitors with a once-in-a-lifetime wildlife experience to observe mountain gorillas in their natural habitat.
-It is considered one of the most profound wildlife encounters on Earth.
+Experts consider it one of the most profound wildlife encounters on Earth..
 Bwindi Impenetrable National Park is home to more than half of the remaining mountain gorillas with Mgahinga Gorilla National Park, Volcanoes National Park, and Virunga National Park trailing behind.
-All these parks are listed as UNESCO World Heritage Sites due to their ecological importance.
+UNESCO listed all these parks as World Heritage Sites because of their ecological importance.
 They became popular with the world because they host mountain gorillas that were declared endangered and at risk of extinction.

 Mount Rwenzori, also known as the “Mountains of the Moon,” is one of the most challenging and rewarding mountain treks in Africa.
 The highest point on Rwenzori is Margherita Peak on Mount Stanley at 5,109 meters above sea level.
 This has made Mountain Rwenzori the third-highest peak in Africa behind Mount Kilimanjaro and Kenya.
-Located along the border of Uganda and the Democratic Republic of Congo, this UNESCO World Heritage Site offers adventurers an unparalleled journey through diverse ecosystems, unique alpine landscapes, and breathtaking scenery.
-Unlike other African mountains, Rwenzori is known for its snow-capped peaks and glaciers, along with rare plant life and biodiversity.
+Located along the border of Uganda and the Democratic Republic of Congo, this UNESCO World Heritage Site offers adventurers an unparalleled journey.
+It offers a diverse ecosystems, unique alpine landscapes, and breathtaking scenery.
+Rwenzori stands out among African mountains for its snow-capped peaks and glaciers.
+It also hosts rare plant life and rich biodiversity.
 Hence making it an adventure for serious trekkers.

 The different ecosystems from lowland tropical rainforests to high-altitude glaciers the Rwenzori supports a unique mix of animal species, many of which are endemic to the area.
 The area has about 70 mammals including elephants, leopards, duikers, otters, colobus monkeys, L’hoest’s monkeys, blue monkeys, chimpanzees, and rock hyrax.
 Birds with 19 endemics like Rwenzori turaco, Shelley’s crimsonwing, honeyguide, double-collared sunbirds, strange weaver, black-eared ground thrush, and strange weaver.
 There are also reptiles and amphibians like the three-horned chameleon, leopard geckos, frogs, toads, clawed frogs, insects, butterflies, and many more.